There are apps for almost everything, and electric vehicle charging is no exception.

 Despite the wide range of charging networks compatible with Octopus Electric Universe, your personal favourite might not be included.

 So, if you have a preferred public charging network – whether it be Chargeplace Scotland, Shell Recharge or BP Pulse – it may be easier to stick to the manufacturer-specific app.
-There’s no point cluttering your phone with unnecessary apps and wasting storage space!
+There’s no point cluttering your phone with unnecessary apps and wasting storage space.
+However, RFID cards are also available for public charging networks.

 But make sure, whichever network you choose, that there are plenty of compatible (and working) chargers nearby.